minhkhoi0975/JSONSavingSystem/README.md

 # JSONSavingSystem
-This is a simple saving system that uses JSON to serialize the deserialize data.
+This is a simple saving system that uses JSON to serialize and deserialize data.
 It can be used for saving game states and game settings.

 How to install:
 1. Install the Newtonsoft Json package (Window->Package Manager->Add Package by Name->com.unity.nuget.newtonsoft-json).